What Is Two-Factor Authentication? (And Why You Should You Use It)

 • Push notifications are downloaded to an app on your phone.
 You’ll enter your login information to access a website, and a push notification gets sent to your device for you to enter before granting access.

-• Biometrics verifies your identity with a physical attribute, like your fingerprint or facial recognition.
+• Biometrics verifies your identity with physical attributes like fingerprints or facial recognition.

-• Location means if you create an account in one state and then a login is attempted in another, 2FA could require a location factor.
+• Location means that if you create an account in one state and then attempt a login in another, 2FA could require a location factor.
 These factors alert you and send a code to verify your credentials.
 If verification is not made, your account might get locked.

 Each website and app will have different directions for setting up two-factor authentication, but they should be pretty similar.
-You can activate 2FA through the account for some websites, and others give you the option to toggle on the 2FA feature in your settings menu under your privacy options.
+Some websites allow you to activate 2FA through your account, and others give you the option to toggle the 2FA feature in your settings menu under your privacy options.

 You can also download authenticator apps, such as Microsoft Authenticator or Google Authenticator, to your Android or Apple iPhone.
 These apps generate unique, time-based passcodes that change every 30 seconds or so.
 Using two-step verification with an authentication code helps prevent man-in-the-middle attacks that may try to intercept a verification code sent by voice or text message.